learn-co-curriculum/dsc-statistical-power/README.md

 ![png](index_files/index_4_1.png)

 As you can see, the statistical power of this test is wonderful once we take a sample of just 20 flips!
-You can also imagine how this power might change if we require a p-value of .99 to reject the null hypothesis:
+You can also imagine how this power might change if you were to use a p-value of .99 to reject the null hypothesis:

 ```python